raytroop/raytroop.github.io/source/_posts/dfm-layout.md

 add MIMCAP dummy in ***chip level*** due to RV (Mtop to AP) impact

+## Inductor shorting check

+cover inductor routing with **metal res** to avoid unintended shorting by via with the help of LVS

+Its length/resistance backannotated to schematic wrt.
+LVS value

 ## reference

 Mikael Sahrling, Layout Techniques for Integrated Circuit Designers 1st Edition , Artech House 2022